jericirenej/object-trim/README.md

 - Install the package via `npm install @jericirenej/object-filter`.
   - You can also clone the repo and transpile the files manually (`npm install`, followed by `npx tsc` which will transpile to `dist`).
-- Import the `objectFilter` function and pass it the appropriate configuration object.
+- Import the `objectFilter` function from `@jericirenej/object-filter` and pass it the appropriate configuration object.

 ### Basic usage